 -

-Netflix ?
-Account ?
-Cancel Membership
+Netflix?
+Account Cancel Membership

 -

 Hulu ?
-Manage Plan ?
-Cancel
+Manage Plan ? ancel

 -

 Disney+ ?
 Billing ?
-Cancel
+Cncel

 -

 Amazon Prime Video ?
-Manage Membership
+Maage Membership

 -